apify/apify-docs/content/docs/access_rights/organization_account.md

 Actor and task runs are billed to the account they are started from. **Always make sure you start your runs from the correct account** to avoid having an organization's runs billed to your personal account.

-The Team plan is [restricted to 3 seats](https://apify.com/pricing), while the Business plan comes with 5, which you can increase later.
-If you are on the Business plan and want to add some more seats to the 5 it comes with, head over to your [Billing page and click on Subscriptions](https://console.apify.com/billing-new#/subscription).
+The Free and Personal plans are [restricted to 9 seats](https://apify.com/pricing), while the Team plan comes with 9, which you can increase later.
+If you are on the Team plan and want to add some more seats to the 9 it comes with, head over to your [Billing page and click on Subscriptions](https://console.apify.com/billing-new#/subscription).
 Click on **Upgrade**, and, in the **Add-ons** section, and add as many additional seats as you need.
 Then, just complete the upgrade process, and you're done.

 ![Adding more teams account seats]({{@asset access_rights/images/upgrade.webp}})